NilsBaillie/Kernel-Methods/README.md

 - If you encounter any errors during script execution, consider executing the `main.ipynb` file.
 - Ensure that you have Python installed on your system and that it is accessible from the command line.
 - If using Anaconda or Miniconda, make sure you have activated the appropriate environment before running the script.

+### Note : The data files are too heavy for github so this repo is meant as a archive for the code.